elomagic/spps-java/README.md

 ### Create a private key file

+To create a private key, you need the console binary package which can be downloaded [here](../../releases).

 #### Create a private in your home folder:

 As a feature, if the private key does not exist, it will be created automatically when you encrypt a new secret!